 To upload the CSV file to S3:

 - Unzip the file you downloaded.
-You’ll see 2 CSV files: one is test data (used to show structure of original dataset), and the other (file name: training.1600000.processed.noemoticon) contains the original data.
+You’ll see 2 CSV files: one is test data (used to show the structure of the original dataset), and the other (file name: training.1600000.processed.noemoticon) contains the original data.
 We will upload and use the latter file.

 - Compress the file.
 If you’re using macOS or Linux, you can compress the file using GZIP by running the following command in Terminal: